This article covers:

 What are Overtime Exemptions in Washington?

-According to Washington’s overtime laws, an employee’s exemption status varies depending on their employer’s size.
+According to Washington’s overtime laws, an employee’s exemption status depends on their employer’s size and their salary level.

 Other occupations exempt from receiving overtime pay in the state include: